Elias-Arbash/PCBVision/README.md

 The code is licensed under the Apache-2.0 license.
 Any further development and application using this work should be opened and shared with the community.

+## Acknowledgment
+The authors express their gratitude to EIT RawMaterials for funding the project ’RAMSES-4-CE’ (KIC RM 19262).
+Appreciation is extended to the European Regional Development Fund (EFRE) and the Land of Saxony for their support in funding the computational equipment under the project ’CirculAIre.’

 ## Citation

 When using the materials of the work and dataset, please cite it as follows: